M.I.T. (Massachusetts Institute of Technology)

 I focus on technical topics (math, biology, chemistry, physics, and economics), and I especially enjoy teaching hands-on topics that aren't covered in most high school curricula, including electronics (Arduino) and programming (Scratch, for younger students; Python, for those just coming in to programming; and Objective C -- for making iPhone and iOS apps in general -- for more advanced learners).
 I prefer to work with students from middle school through high school, but I'm happy to work with students outside this range on a case-by-case basis.

 In my spare time, I've taught electronics and Arduino at the East Bay Mini Maker Faire, at the Exploratorium's Open Make, and at the Crucible in Oakland.
-I co-founded and help run Workshop Weekend, a Bay Area weekend program designed to give kids and young adults hands-on experience in topics not typically covered in schools, with workshops ranging from robot building to cheesemaking, and from wearable electronics to 3D printing!
-It's much harder to learn something when you don't care about the topic.
+I co-founded and help run Workshop Weekend, a Bay Area weekend program designed to give kids and young adults hands-on experience in topics not typically covered in schools, with workshops ranging from robot building to cheesemaking, and from wearable electronics to 3D printing! ** June 2017 Update: Please note that I presently work largely with students seeking extracurricular or advanced instruction in programming, robotics, and mathematics.
+I work with other students on a case-by-case basis. **

 Gil teaches me logics and principles of multiple programming languages and he connects the languages through logics and usages.
 He teaches me how to write and understand programming codes composed with multiple programming languages that with different functionalities for each.
 The programs have complicated architectures but Gil was able to spot the interconnections straight away.
 He is a great tutor.